 Dealing with natural disasters can be daunting for anyone and whether it is flooding, fires, tornadoes, earthquakes, snow, or a hurricane, it’s important for anyone to be prepared.
 If you’re someone who lives with diabetes you also have to think about your diabetes management needs and supplies as part of that reactive plan to have in place for yourself and loved ones.
 About five years ago, in the wake of Hurricane Katrina, we put in place a disaster relief program to help our customers prepare for natural disasters and ensure our customers get the supplies they need even in times of natural disaster.
 Recently, we sat down with Kirsta Hagan, a Customer Experience Driver at Medtronic, who plays a big role in this program.

 Here’s what Kirsta had to say when asked about her role in helping customers when natural disasters strike the U.S.

-My role is to evaluate how a customer navigates ordering their ongoing insulin pump and diabetes supplies from Medtronic and constantly look for ways we can make the
+A. My role is to evaluate how a customer navigates ordering their ongoing insulin pump and diabetes supplies from Medtronic and constantly look for ways we can make the process easier.

 checklist we provide on our automated calls and online include;